lanedenson/ai-tagging-automation/README.md

 - Process all 27 columns of each row
 - Match content against the tags list
 - Assign up to 5 relevant tags per row
-- Save results in `data/jcd-exports-with-tags.xlsx`
+- Save results in `data/output-with-tags.xlsx`

 ## Tag Matching

 The script performs basic case-insensitive substring matching.
 For example:
-- If a row contains "Annual Conference Structure" anywhere in its content
+- If a row contains "Topic" anywhere in its content
-- The corresponding tag will be assigned to one of the tag columns
+- The corresponding "Topic" tag will be assigned to one of the tag columns

 ## Output